 Place of birth: Prince Edward County, Virginia

-Their main contribution(s) to science and the world: James is best known for his work in developing the electroacoustic transducer electret microphone (ETEM).
-This device is currently found in around 90% of modern microphones, most telephones, old tape recorders, camcorders, and other devices such as hearing aids and baby monitors.
+West is best known for his work in developing the electroacoustic transducer.
+This compact device is currently found in around 90 percent of modern microphones, most telephones, old tape recorders, camcorders, and other devices such as hearing aids and baby monitors.

 For his contributions to STEM, he was also inducted into the National Inventors Hall of Fame in 1999.